cbg-ethz/V-pipe/docs/README.md

 ## Note about the tutorials

-Due to automated texting, each copy-pastable block begins with a command entering the directory and ends with on leaving the directory:
+Due to automated testing, each copy-pastable block begins with a command entering the directory and ends with one leaving the directory:

 ```bash
 cd tutorial/work/
 # do something
 cd ../..
 ```
-Of course you don't necessarily need to do that.
+Of course, you don't necessarily need to do that.
 You can simply remain in the working directory.

 When editing files like `config.yaml`, you can use your favorite editor (`vim`, `emacs`, `nano`, [butterflies](https://xkcd.com/378/), etc.).
-By default our tutorials use a [_heredoc_](https://en.wikipedia.org/wiki/Here_document) to make it easier to copy-paste the blocks into bash:
+By default, our tutorials use a [_heredoc_](https://en.wikipedia.org/wiki/Here_document) to make it easier to copy-paste the blocks into bash:

 ```bash
 cat > config.yaml <<EOF